iTwin/bis-schemas/Domains/Core/Functional.remarks.md

 Models a particular functional Entity--something that will perform a particular activity when in use.
 Functional Entities are non-geometric in nature, and are considered to be 'roles' played by an Object.

-If you are designing a specialization of `FunctionalElement` that will have children, then specialize [FunctionalBreakdownElement](#functionalbreakdownelement).

-If you are designing a specialization of `FunctionalElement` that will not have children and will not be sub-modeled, then specialize [FunctionalComponentElement](#functionalbreakdownelement).
+### FunctionalBreakdownElement
+FunctionalBreakdownElement and [FunctionalComponentElement](#functionalcomponentelement) are intended for use together, in a style of functional modeling that does not use sub-models.
+If you using sub-modeling, then specialize `FunctionalElement` directly.

+### FunctionalComponentElement
-If you are designing a specialization of `FunctionalElement` that will be sub-modeled, then specialize [FunctionalElement](#functionalelement) directly.
+FunctionalComponentElement and [FunctionalBreakdownElement](#functionalbreakdownelement) are intended for use together, in a style of functional modeling that does not use sub-models.
+If you using sub-modeling, then specialize `FunctionalElement` directly.

 ### FunctionalType